 We thought: why would we make trucks drive around filled with bottles containing mainly water and sugar, when we can install our own sparkling water tap, and we can use that to serve our drinks?

-We make our own sodas with the syrups of Leslie Dronkers (DD Cordials).
-So no Coca Cola or Fanta, but Elderflower, Ginger-lemon and Rhubarb!
+We make our own sodas with the syrups of Leslie Dronkers (Saru Soda).
+So no Coca-Cola or Fanta, but Elderflower, Ginger-lemon and Rhubarb!

 To keep up with the rest of our menu, all of our liquors were brewed locally in Holland, except for our rum.